scalefocus/Flex-ios/README.md

 Secret - used for authentication for calls to the library (This is the secret used when creating the app in the console)

 Domains - these are all domain names

+ShaValue -  this is hashed AppId + Secret String with SHA256 algorithm.

 After that all you need is to import Flexx: